AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/block_production.md

 :::danger **TODO**
 - The diagram needs to be updated with respect to "VRF".
-- The **proposal** phase must specify how `RANDAO` is constrained.
-Since RANDAO changes every L1 block, I could make proposals over multiple blocks to get different values.
-This still is the case if using the RANDAO value of block $n-m$.
 - In **Prover commitment** phase, it is not said what the signature is used for.
 I'm expecting that it is used to allow the prover to publish the message on behalf of the sequencer, but it is not made clear.
-- In **Backstop** phase, would be useful if we add a comment on the duration
+- In **Backup** phase, would be useful if we add a comment on the duration
 - In Diagram
   - add a dedicated timeline from the block production's PoV
   - get rid of "pre-confirmed"